-Companies or developers that need tasks done can assess Amazon Turk’s market place of workers.
+Companies or developers that need tasks done can assess Amazon Turk’s marketplace of workers.
 Tasks are known as HITS (Human Intelligence Tasks) which are questions that need an answer.

-Is Amazon Turk a scam?
+So is Amazon Turk a scam?

 Amazon Turk has been around since 2005 and is not a scam, however, there are some companies with unethical business practices who use Mechanical Turk to hire workers.

-These tips will help you avoid scammers.
+These tips will help you avoid those unethical companies

-1. Stay away from hits that ask for your name, address and credit card details.
+1. Stay away from hits that ask for your name, address, and credit card details.
 Mechanical Turk requests never ask for personal information.

 2. Avoid hits with high pay that appear to be too good to be true.
 Ten dollars for a job that takes less than 10 minutes is a sign of a scammer.